vash6618/dis_assign_2/README.md

 # Current state of the system
       1) All the APIs are implemented.
-        2) There are currently five separate server components in the system that run as separate microservices on cloud.
+      2) There are currently five separate lightweight server components in the system that run as separate microservices on cloud.
+         Each of the services are running as containerized applications on the cloud.
       3) The two database run on separate instances in Cloud SQL.
       4) Seller server can handle multiple sellers simultanously.
       5) Buyer server can handle multiple buyers simultaneously.
       6) The database can also process concurrent buyer and seller requests.
       7) Buyer client is used to emulate the functionality of a buyer.
       8) Seller client is used to emulate the functionality of a seller.
       9) Both buyer and seller clients have an interactive UI.
       10) The search function is performed via indexing of items by category.
       11) All the server components are asynchronous in nature.

 # Assumptions